GordianDotNet/VSMonoDebugger/README.md

 > Menu "Mono"/"Build Startup Project with MDB Files"

-### Overwrite the remote deploy path for a startup project
+### Overwrite the settings for a startup project
 1) You have to enable the option via

-> Menu "Mono"/"Settings..."/"Search 'Deploy Path' in 'PROJECTNAME.VSMonoDebugger.config' of the startup project."
+> Menu "Mono"/"Settings..."/"Overwrite settings with local VSMonoDebugger.(json|config) file in project folder"

-2) You have to create a file with name 'PROJECTNAME.VSMonoDebugger.config' in the same directory like your startup project file (PROJECTNAME have to be the name of your project).
+2) You have to create a file with name 'VSMonoDebugger.json' or 'VSMonoDebugger.config' in the same directory like your startup project file.

-ex.: 'MyNewSampleProject.csproj' results in 'MyNewSampleProject.VSMonoDebugger.config'
+> In older versions (< 1.5.0) the file had to contain the project name: '[PROJECTNAME].VSMonoDebugger.config' (PROJECTNAME have to be the name of your project). ex.: 'MyNewSampleProject.csproj' results in 'MyNewSampleProject.VSMonoDebugger.config'

-3) The file must contain a JSON object with the property "SSHDeployPath" ("WindowsDeployPath" for local Windows deployment):
+3) The file must contain a JSON object with properties from [VSMonoDebugger/Settings/UserSettings.cs](VSMonoDebugger/Settings/UserSettings.cs)

+If you want change the deploy path set "SSHDeployPath" ("WindowsDeployPath" for local Windows deployment):

 ```
 {